opendilab/DI-engine-docs/source/hands_on/td3.rst

 2. Train actor-critic model

-    First, we initialize actor and critic optimizer in ``_init_learn``, respectively.
+    Firstly, we initialize actor and critic optimizer in ``_init_learn``, respectively.
-    Setting up two separate optimizers can guarantee that we **only update** actor network parameters and not critic network when we compute actor loss, vice versa.
+    Setting up two separate optimizers can guarantee that we **only update** actor network parameters instead of the critic network when we compute actor loss, vice versa.

         .. code-block:: python